solana-foundation/developer-content/content/cookbook/accounts/calculate-rent.md

 ---
 title: How to Calculate Account Creation Cost
 sidebarSortOrder: 2
+description:
+  "Every time you create an account, that creation costs a small amount of SOL.
+  Learn how to calculate how much an account costs at creation."
 ---

 Keeping accounts alive on Solana incurs a storage cost called rent.
 For the